markharrison/Lab_Minikube/minikube.md

 Alternatively, can we can deploy the service from within the kubernetes dashboard:

-- Select [Create] top right
+- Select [+] [Create new resource] top right
+- Select [Create from form] in the tabs list
-- Specify App name - and docker image (ColorApi) to pull
+- Specify App name - and docker image (ColorApi) to pull - and External service ...
+Deploy
 - Check logs

 ![](Images/MinikubeDeploymentDB1.png)